victoraldecoa/clojure-hacker-rank/README.md

 ## Test

 Test cases to each problem should be added to core_test.clj.
-Run them using lein.
+Run them using kaocha.

-    $ lein test
+    $ lein kaocha

 ## License